Skip to main content

 export BLINKA_FT232H=1

-This will create a needed variable, but it will only exist in a given terminal session and will be destroyed once you close the window.
+This will create a required variable, but it will only exist in a given terminal session.
+Once you open a new terminal session the variable will not be present.

 echo "export BLINKA_FT232H=1" >> ~/.bashrc